blakemontiegel/Bitbucket-SonarQubeProjectCleaner/README.md

         -   `docker network connect bitbucket-sonarqube-network bitbucketID`
         -   `docker network connect bitbucket-sonarqube-network sonarqubeID`
     -   Replace **bitbucketID** and **sonarqubeID** with actual **container ID's**
+-   **Verify Network**
+    - Run this command and you should see both containers:
+        - `docker network inspect bitbucket-sonarqube-network`
+    - Replace **bitbucket-sonarqube-network** with your desired network name!!!!!

 ## 3. Access and Configure the Applications